ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/intro/_index.md

 ---
-title: Start developing for Arm embedded applications

-description: The place to start for developers new to Arm embedded systems
+title: Get started with Embedded Systems

-minutes_to_complete: 5
+minutes_to_complete: 10

-who_is_this_for: This is an introductory topic for Developers new to the Arm architecture and looking for embedded hardware.
+who_is_this_for: This is an introductory topic for software developers working on embedded systems and new to the Arm architecture.

 learning_objectives:
+    - Understand where the Arm architecture is used in embedded systems
     - Find embedded hardware to use for your software development projects

 prerequisites: